innovationOUtside/LLM-playground/to-play-with.md

 - ask questions over a Notion database using natural language (based on `langchain`) https://github.com/hwchase17/notion-qa *TO DO: try this out with some OpenLearn materials...*

+- "personify" a book to have a conversation with it https://github.com/batmanscode/Talk2Book

 - GPT4 assisted coding environment
 https://www.cursor.so/

 - Stable Diffusion locally served web-ui https://github.com/AUTOMATIC1111/stable-diffusion-webui